prazwal1/CameraApp/README.md

   - Separate window with color-coded channels
   - Automatic scaling and normalization

+### Panorama Mode
+- **Panorama Capture**
+  - Capture multiple frames to create a panorama
+  - Adjustable capture interval and maximum frames
+  - Real-time preview of the stitched panorama
+  - Options to reset and save the panorama

 ## 🎮 Keyboard Controls

 | Key | Function |